hyriver/py3dep/README.rst

 `National Map services <https://viewer.nationalmap.gov/services/>`__.
 The 3DEP service has multi-resolution sources and depending on the user provided resolution, the data is resampled on the server-side based on all the available data sources.
 Py3DEP returns the requests as `xarray <https://xarray.pydata.org/en/stable>`__ dataset.
-The 3DEP includes the following layers:
+Moreover, under-the-hood, this package uses ``requests-cache`` for persistent caching that can improve the performance significantly.
+The 3DEP web service includes the following layers:

 - DEM
 - Hillshade Gray